-Residential development will accommodate moderate future population growth while maintaining a rural lifestyle.
+Residential development will accommodate moderate population growth while maintaining a rural lifestyle.
 Residential development will be mainly single family homes; however, opportunities will exist for other housing types and densities that are carefully planned and are in keeping with the rural character of Springbank.
 The General Residential Policies pertain to future residential development in all residential categories.
-Community engagement while preparing the South Springbank ASP suggested that there is a desire for seniors' accessible and low maintenance housing; policies in this section provide further guidance on Villa Condo developments. , which could provide an accessible and low maintenance housing option for seniors and other groups.
+Community engagement while preparing the Springbank ASP suggested that there is a desire for accessible and low maintenance housing; policies in this section provide further guidance on Villa Condo developments.